-The Strength card of the Major Arcana of the Tarot, traditionally #8 but sometimes swapped with the position of Justice on card 11, symbolises your inner power.
+The Strength card of the Major Arcana of the Tarot, traditionally Number Eight but sometimes swapped with the position of Justice on Card Eleven, symbolises your inner power.
 However, I have chosen to adhere to the traditional form of numbering, rather than adopting the more modern one.
 Neither one is better or worse.
 There are good arguments for both ways and it is entirely up to you which path you want to follow in this.

 When your mind is disciplined and you harness your power in a controlled manner, giving it a distinct shape or form, your inner power can become the source of great deeds and manifestations.
 It can sustain your willpower and support you in keeping consistently on your path towards the goals you have set for yourself.
 In this way, Strength can denote great good coming your way or being created and brought forth by and through you.

 However, if you unleash your inner beast without giving it its proper direction, this animalistic power will be the source of great chaos and destruction.
 In order to work effectively with your inner power and allow it to be a source of strength, good character and perseverance, you must learn to control your inner beast.